by the author of Be Ready for Anything and the course Bloom Where You’re Planted

 - The Heat: Heat from a nuclear blast would travel almost 50 miles.
 This heat can ignite fires and cause first degree burns.

 You can plug any town into this website and see how far the effects of a nuclear strike would reach.

-You can check out my book, How to Survive a Dozen Disasters, for detailed information on how to prepare for the potential of a nearby nuclear strike and what to do if it happens.
+You can check out our on-demand webinar, Nuclear Survival with an Army NBC Specialist, for detailed information on how to prepare for the potential of a nearby nuclear strike and what to do if it happens.
 This article has some instructions as well.
 And for a printable anthology of all of our nuclear survival information, go here.

 Where are nuclear strikes most likely to take place?